portellam/deploy-VFIO/README.md

 Please review your system's specifications and resources.
 Check BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).

 ## Contribution
-Should you find this script useful, please reach out via the discussion tab on GitHub.
+Should you find this script useful, please reach out via the **Issues** tab on GitHub.
 Thank you.